 These features added up to something very special and allowed for some great looking games to be released with the obvious ones being Prince of Persia and Lemmings both written by the talented Chris White.

 The Sam also had the neat feature of being backwards compatible with the Spectrum and most spectrum games could run on the Sam and also be loaded from floppy disk saving a lot of time!
 So this meant I didn’t have to throw away my tape library.
 This was a really neat feature that convinced around 12,000 people to switch to the Sam from the Spectrum.

-The result of this was a small game I wrote for the Sam called Duck Hunt (Totally original idea, honest!).
-After I finsihed the game I saved it all to a floppy disk and posted it off to FRED Disk magazine.
-Each month FRED would ship of floppy disks filled with chip tunes, MOD Files and Demos that the community had written.
+The result of this was a small game I wrote for the Sam called Duck Hunt (A totally original idea, honest!).
+After I finished the game I saved it all to a floppy disk and posted it off to FRED Disk magazine.
+Each month FRED would ship floppy disks filled with chiptunes, MOD Files and Demos that the community had written.
 A month later the postman arrived with my latest episode of FRED, neatly printed on the list on the front of the disk, Duck Hunt.
 Oh my god, my game was published!!!
 So, I didn’t get any money for it or anything but I was overjoyed non the less.

 The Sam therefore, will always hold a special place in my heart.
 I now have three of these in my collection.
-The orignal two from mine and my brothers childhood, then an additional one I purchased.
-It proudly takes center stage in my retro collection and is hooked up to a Quazar Trininty interface allowing me to load software direct from SD card.
-But I still have a selection of disks sat at the ready to listen to those great sounds from the 3.5 inch Citizen floppy drive :).
+The original two from mine and my brother’s childhood, then an additional one I purchased.
+It proudly takes centre stage in my retro collection and is hooked up to a Quazar Trinity interface allowing me to load software direct from SD card.
+But I still have a selection of disks sat at the ready to listen to those great sounds from the 3.5 inch Citizen floppy drive!

 Long Live Sam!!!

 |Number in collection||3|